AFNetworking/fastlane/docs/DeploymentGuide.md

 This can be read as follows:

 * Declare the project is Objective-C, should run on the Xcode 7.1 machine, and should not use `sudo`
-* Set the following global environment variables for all runs: `LC_CTYPE`, `LANG`, and `FASTLANE_LANE`
+* Set the following global environment variables for all runs: `LC_CTYPE` and `LANG`
-	* By setting `FASTLANE_LANE`, branches can easily be configured to run a different lane if needed.
 * Using matrix, spin up multiple concurrent Travis jobs, and run them with the specific environment variables for that line.
 	* In this case, environment variables are being declared for the fastlane environment variable file name.
 These represent iOS 8.0-9.1, OS X, and tvOS 9.0.
 I can _easily_ add additional test targets as new versions are released by add a new environment variable file, and updating the `.travis.yml` to include it in the matrix.
 * Before anything runs, install fastlane, cocoapods, and xcpretty.
 * Run the following script for every job.
-	* This runs the lane provided by `$FASTLANE_LANE`, which in this case is `ci_commit`.
+	* This runs the lane `ci_commit`.
 The lane is run twice, once in Debug and once in Release, confirming both the tests and example project compile and pass all tests in both configurations.
 * To deploy, run the `complete_framework_release` lane with the deploy environment, and only do it on a tag.
 Configure additional options here if needed.
 	* Secure environment variables can be configured using the [Travis web interface](http://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).
 Any variable marked as hidden is only available to Travis jobs that we're initiated as the result of a trusted source, meaning anyone who submits a pull request to the repo without push access won't have access to these variables when the job runs on CI, keeping your passwords secure.